Vineyard-Technologies/AulaDeInglesEmCasa.com/CONTRIBUTING.md

-# Contributing to VineyardTechnologies.com
+# Contributing to AulaDeInglesEmCasa.com

-First off, thank you for considering contributing to VineyardTechnologies.com.
-It's people like you that make VineyardTechnologies.com such a great tool.
+First off, thank you for considering contributing to AulaDeInglesEmCasa.com.
+It's people like you that make AulaDeInglesEmCasa.com such a great website.

 ## Where do I go from here?

-If you've noticed a bug or have a feature request, [make one](https://github.com/Vineyard-Technologies/VineyardTechnologies.com/issues/new)!
+If you've noticed a bug or have a feature request, [make one](https://github.com/Vineyard-Technologies/AulaDeInglesEmCasa.com/issues/new)!
 It's generally best if you get confirmation of your bug or approval for your feature request this way before starting to code.

 ### Fork & create a branch

-If this is something you think you can fix, then [fork VineyardTechnologies.com](https://github.com/Vineyard-Technologies/VineyardTechnologies.com/fork) and create a branch with a descriptive name.
+If this is something you think you can fix, then [fork AulaDeInglesEmCasa.com](https://github.com/Vineyard-Technologies/AulaDeInglesEmCasa.com/fork) and create a branch with a descriptive name.

 A good branch name would be (where issue #325 is the ticket you're working on):